-2.2.3.
+2.1.3.
 Term

 Although it is statutorily determined that a mandate may last 6 years, directors are appointed for a period of 4 years.
+Mandates may be renewed.

 The directors shall retire from the board on the date of the annual meeting of the year in which they reach the age of 70.